Yadnesh-Ranshevare/Next.js/README.md

 **Why Hydration error exist**
 - Hydration error does not cause the application to crash, its more like a warning.
 - but in some cases hydration error may cause the flickering of the data on client side, especially if user have poor internet connection
-- let say in our previous example After 1 second, the time displayed may update from 11:02:34 (server-rendered) to 11:02:35 (client-rendered).
-- This mismatch is caused by React generating a new value on the client and on the server
-- A slow network delays the changes becoming visible to the user, which can make the flicker more noticeable.
+- let say in our previous example if the JS bundle takes 1 second to download due to poor internet, the user will see the server-rendered HTML (`11:02:34`) for 1 second.
+When hydration finishes, React updates it to the client-generated value (`11:02:35`), causing a visible flicker.
+- The slow network just delays when the client sees the update, so it might seem like a “1-second flicker,” but the root cause is the mismatch in values, not the poor network.
-- this badly affect the user experience
+- this badly affect the user experience as user see the data flickering
-- in most of the cases this time is usually about 0.01 second which is not visible
+- In most of the cases this time is usually very less which is not soo noticeable